| 3-D Printed Ball End |

 Minor variance occurs with humidity/environment. |

-Bass Re-Wind |
+| Bass Rewind |

 Service to replace worn winding on contrabass gut/metal-wound strings. |